kitcharoenp/my_invest/_posts/2023-01-16-investment_outlook-2023.md

 ## Equities

 ### U.S. equities: Three questions for 2023
+* * The US economy, and the US consumer, have been defying expectations.
+US consumer spending continued to support real GDP growth despite the dual headwinds of rising interest rates and high inflation.
 * if a recession can be avoided, we would expect earnings to be roughly flat relative to 2022 levels.